#1 Home Improvement Retailer

 Harden Your Seedlings

-Harden your seedlings for best results later.
-On days that are warmer than 45–50 degrees, take your pots or trays of seedlings outside to slowly warm in the shade for two hours, but bring them inside at night.
-Cloudy days are fine, but no harsh nighttime chills or direct sunlight yet.
-After a week or more of this, you can leave them out overnight if the temps stay at 50 degrees or above at night.
-Cover your plants if they're in the ground and a late-season frost sneaks back in.
+Be sure to harden your seedlings for best results when they're grown.
+On days above 45 degrees, take your trays or pots of seedlings outside to slowly warm in the shade for two hours, but bring them inside at night.
+They're not ready for direct sunlight yet or harsh nighttime temps.
+Gradually add more outside time each day, incorporating a little sun to get your plants used to it.
+After a week or more of this, you can leave them out overnight if the temps stay warmer than 50 degrees.
+Cover your plants if they're in the ground when a late-season frost sneaks back in.

 Transplant Young Plants Into Their New Homes